 It is indeed essential to get backlinks from authoritative websites to improve your search engine rankings.
-However, it is also crucial to build internal links to determine what position a piece of content will appear in search results.
+However, it is also crucial to build internal links to determine which position a piece of content will appear in search results.

 Internal links are an important component of any SEO strategy.
 There are many benefits to internal link building, such as increased website authority, usability and web page connections, user experiences, and in some cases, search engine optimization rankings.

-Internal linking refers to linking websites located within the same domain.
+Internal linking refers to linking websites within the same domain.
 Most websites have internal links.
 These can be found in your website’s footer, sidebar, menu bars, and various articles.

-Janaki – an SEO expert from DigitalSEO, shares valuable insights on internal linking and reveals some techniques to achieve this goal.
+Janaki, an SEO expert from DigitalSEO, shares valuable insights on internal linking and reveals some techniques to achieve this goal.